- Duties of Authorised Collectors

 A nominated Accounts Receivable officer forwards any EFT remittance advices, and notification of any monies received in bank account to the Bank Account Reconciliation Officer.
 An invoice is raised to the Customer eg:50000505 Vic Skills (DIIRD), and the payment applied to the invoice.
 Both the invoice and remittance are filed in Bank disbursements folder.

 Letters of dishonoured payments are received from the bank to the Finance Office.
 A nominated Finance Officer investigates as to who and where the original payment was processed.
 The officer will process a reversing journal to where the original payment went too.
-They will then forward a copy of the dishonour notice to the Portfolio/Faculty for follow up so funds can be re received.
+They will then forward a copy of the dishonour notice to the Portfolio/School for follow up so funds can be re received.

 Letters of rejected eft payments are received from the bank to the Finance Office.
 A nominated Finance Officer investigates as to who and where the original payment was processed.
 The officer will process a credit journal to the AP suspense account (7005).
-They will then forward a copy of the rejection notice to the Portfolio/Faculty for follow up eg: Payroll to HR, Schools Experience to Finance etc. The Portfolio/Faculty will contact the client and confirm their correct bank details by email, letter etc and raise a new EFT requisition for with the correct details for Finance to process.
+They will then forward a copy of the rejection notice to the Portfolio/School for follow up eg: Payroll to HR, Schools Experience to Finance etc. The Portfolio/School will contact the client and confirm their correct bank details by email, letter etc and raise a new EFT requisition for with the correct details for Finance to process.

 - Any loss or problem with missing funds or lost receipts should be advised to your Revenue Collection Supervisor, Chief Operating Officer/CFO or the Associate Director, Financial Services & Student Finance immediately.